boburda/backoff-xhr/README.md

 connection.setUrl(yourUrlHere);
 connection.returnPromise = true;
 ```
-To use as a Promise, simply do:
+To use as a Promise, then do:

 ```
 connection.exec().then(res => {